SophiaBhullar/RevatureProject1/README.md

 # RevatureProject1

 # This is an Expense Reimbursement System
+- The goal was to create Expense Reimbursement System for the employees so that they can submit and view their requests that can be approved/declined by the manager.
+- Features were added such as employee can be able to delete the requests and manager can also be able to submit and view the requests.

 # User Stories
 1. As an employee, I want to login into the application.